-- The IFD (smart card reader) Handler must be a standard USB CCID device driver (comparable to the generic Microsoft USB CCID driver). - A D2CIM-DVUSB (Dual-VM CIM) is required and must be using firmware version 3A6E or later. - Blade chassis server connections, where a CIM per blade is used, are supported. - Blade chassis server connections, where a CIM per chassis is used, is only supported for IBM BladeCenter models H and E with auto-discovery enabled.
+- The IFD (smart card reader) Handler must be a standard USB CCID device driver (comparable to the generic Microsoft® USB CCID driver). - A D2CIM-DVUSB (Dual-VM CIM) is required and must be using firmware version 3A6E or later. - Blade chassis server connections, where a CIM per blade is used, are supported. - Blade chassis server connections, where a CIM per chassis is used, is only supported for IBM[®] BladeCenter[®] models H and E with auto-discovery enabled.

-Windows XP® Targets
+Windows XP Targets

-Windows XP operating system targets must be running Windows XP SP3 in order to use smart cards with the Dominion KX II.
+Windows XP® operating system targets must be running Windows XP SP3 in order to use smart cards with the Dominion KX II.
+If you are working with .NET 3.5 in a Windows XP environment on the target server, you must be using SP1.